 I was impressed with the success of the methods I had learned, but felt they should be available to everyone, not just large organizations.
 With that in mind, I went on to do research to make futurist's methods available to anyone who wanted to use them, preferably at very low or no cost.
 For that research, I received a PhD. and since have been writing and speaking about Personal Futures in many parts of the world.

 My interests in Personal Futuring and writing grew, and I eventually retired my export business in 2008 to devote full time to writing, speaking, and conducting workshops about Personal Futures.
 Lots of examples on this web site.
 Not all the writing has been about the future, as I have written and published a number of short stories.
-A sample is below!
+A sample (Hannah and the Sweeties) is below!

 In 2006, Wheelwright was awarded a PhD. from Leeds Metropolitan University for his groundbreaking research in the application of futures methods to individual lives.
 That research led to the development of The Personal Futures Workbook, which provides detailed worksheets and explanations that lead individuals through the same futuring process used successfully by major businesses and institutions worldwide for decades.
 The workbook was tested in workshop settings, then made available to the general public as a free download at Wheelwright’s web site, www.personalfutures.net.
 The workbook has been translated into several languages and is used as a text in colleges and universities.